IgnacyBerent/url_shortener/README.md

 ## Overview
 The URL Shortener is a web application that allows users to shorten long URLs into more manageable links.
 It provides both a frontend interface and a RESTful API for creating and managing shortened URLs.

+## Architecture
+The URL Shortener is built using the Django web framework and PostgreSQL database.
+The frontend is implemented using Django templates, while the API is implemented using Django REST framework.
+The application uses a custom URL shortening algorithm to generate unique short codes for each URL.
+It also uses Celery and RabbitMQ for background task processing.
+The application is containerized using Docker and can be deployed using Docker Compose.

 ## Installation
 To set up the project locally, follow these steps: